Close Menu

 How to Hide Photos and Videos on Samsung Galaxy Phone

-Protect your private media files with Samsung's built-in privacy features.
+Protect your photos or videos with Samsung's built-in privacy features.

 How to Hide Photos & Videos on Samsung Galaxy